top of page

 The Toledo War was ultimately settled on December 14, 1836.
 Michigan reluctantly accepted a Congressional compromise that saw it abandon its claims for the Toledo Strip in exchange for admittance to the Union as the 26th state and the western three-quarters of the Upper Peninsula.

 While the Toledo War was settled in 1836, it is easy for us to forget what was at stake today.
 If Ohio had lost, Toledo would be part of Michigan.
 But there is more to this story.
-If Ohio had failed, the University of Michigan would have been built in modern-day Toledo.
+If Ohio had failed, the University of Michigan could have been built in modern-day Toledo.
 Although founded in Detroit in 1817, the early University of Michigan representatives chose nearly 900 acres in downtown Toledo for a potential new campus under an act of Congress on May 20, 1826.
 However, the proposed relocation was delayed until Michigan and Ohio resolved their border dispute.
 After Michigan lost the Toledo War, the University sold its land in Toledo to William Oliver, a founder of Port Lawrence and the namesake of Toledo's Oliver House Hotel.
 The deed was transferred on May 5, 1837, in a sketchy deal that was eventually contested in the U.S. Supreme Court.
 Later that same year, the newly founded state of Michigan passed an act providing for the organization of the University of Michigan in Ann Arbor.

 Just imagine the consequences if Ohio had lost the Toledo War: the border battle between the Ohio State Buckeyes and the University of Michigan Wolverines would be played in Toledo every other year.
 Instead of Fifth Third Field, Toledo's Warehouse District would be home to "The Big House."
 Count your blessings, Ann Arbor!